elvismartis/smile2dock/README.md

 - dimorphite-dl
 - numpy

-Optional (for GNN features):

 See `requirements.txt` for recommended versions and the GNN package reference.

 ## Installation

-Clone the repository and create a dedicated environment (recommended: conda/mamba) for platform-sensitive packages such as RDKit and OpenMM.
-This project now uses PEP 621 (`pyproject.toml`) for packaging.

 Quick start (macOS / zsh):